coshbar/Engenharia_de_Software/README.md

 ## Usage

-Go to the downloaded folder in the command prompt and run the following command:
+Open a command prompt and navigate to the folder containing the downloaded project and run the following command:
 ```sh
 python spreadsheet.py
 ```